 “I designed Podium to evoke a sense of awe and majesty in the visitors of all walks and swims of life, cementing the importance of the reef within living memory.”

-The design of esplanade focuses on the path, for the audience and inhabitant, formed of singular fluid motion.
-This motion will begin a perpetual cycle to house and bear the local stages of life on the esplanade.
+Esplanade draws a path, for audience and inhabitant, formed of a mirrored flight of slabs.
+This motion will participate in a cycle to house and bear the stages of life on the Esplanade.

 “The artificial landscape progressively moves towards solving the problem of unintentional damage to growing reefs by curating visitor movement along furrows; discouraging touch while encouraging exploration.”